PriyeshV/priyeshv.github.io/index.md

 # Updates
 2026
-- Our work on **Addressing Sparse-Rewards in RL with Scalable Hierarchical Novel Eigen Options** by <ins>P Vijayan</ins>, E C Gauthier, M Reymond, S Chandar, D Precup, and I P Schwarz will be presented in the Workshop on Reinforcement Learning Beyond Rewards: Towards Scalable General-Purpose Agents, RLC'26.  <a href="">Paper</a> (Paper also under review in a conference)
+- Our work on **Addressing Sparse-Rewards in RL with Scalable Hierarchical Novel Eigen Options** by <ins>P Vijayan</ins>, E C Gauthier, M Reymond, S Chandar, D Precup, and I P Schwarz is selected for a spotlight presentation in the Workshop on Reinforcement Learning Beyond Rewards: Towards Scalable General-Purpose Agents, RLC'26. <a href="https://openreview.net/pdf?id=Bn5TzXbC6s">Paper</a> (Paper also under review in a conference)

 2025
 - Our work on **Revisiting Laplacian Representations for Value Function Approximation in Deep RL** by <ins>P Vijayan</ins>, P Nouri, R Rishav, S Chandar, Y Chandak, M Reymond, S E Kahou, and D Precup was presented in the Inductive Biases in Reinforcement Learning Workshop, RLC'25.  <a href="https://openreview.net/pdf?id=fO7LZi5rqe">Paper</a>